-... promote quality relationships with and among people in their spheres of influence!
+... promote quality interpersonal relationships with and among people in their spheres of influence!

-A brief definition for each seed is at right above.
-The human need each seed helps fill is in italics.
+The 12 Seeds Acrostic is shown above, with a brief definition for each seed.
+Also, the human need each seed helps fill is in italics.

-We equip leaders to plant and cultivate 12 powerful interpersonal relationship principles.
+We equip leaders to plant and cultivate 12 powerful principles for relationships.